Tālofa, Fakaalofa lahi atu, Kia orana, Talofa lava, Mālō e lelei, Ni Sa Bula Vinaka, Noa'ia, Mauri, Tēnā koutou katoa and greetings to you all.

 The survey findings are presented in the report according to the following main themes:

-The Leo Moana o Aotearoa – Pacific Languages of Aotearoa Project is the first national project of its kind to investigate the use and attitudes towards nine Pacific languages in Aotearoa -Te Gagana Tokelau, Vagahau Niue, Te Reo Māori Kuki ‘Āirani, Gagana Samoa, Lea faka-Tonga , Te Gana Tuvalu, Vosa Vakaviti, Fäeag Rotųam and Te taetae ni Kiribati
+The Leo Moana o Aotearoa Pacific Languages of Aotearoa Project is the first national project of its kind to investigate the use and attitudes towards nine Pacific languages in Aotearoa -Te Gagana Tokelau, Vagahau Niue, Te Reo Māori Kuki ‘Āirani, Gagana Samoa, Lea faka-Tonga , Te Gana Tuvalu, Vosa Vakaviti, Fäeag Rotųam and Te taetae ni Kiribati.

-The objectives of this research are to:
+The objectives of this research project were to:

-The research project involves both a national survey as well as talanoa with Pacific communities from nine Pacific groups across Aotearoa (Tokelau, Niue, Cook Islands, Samoa, Tonga, Tuvalu, Fiji, Rotuma, and Kiribati) to gain an in-depth understanding of the use and valuing of Pacific languages by Pacific people in Aotearoa.
+The research project involved both a national survey as well as talanoa with Pacific communities from nine Pacific groups across Aotearoa (Tokelau, Niue, Cook Islands, Samoa, Tonga, Tuvalu, Fiji, Rotuma, and Kiribati) to gain an in-depth understanding of the use and valuing of Pacific languages by Pacific people in Aotearoa.

-The results will:
+The results of the research project will: